David Doherty, Vice-Chairman CIBSE Ireland and Projects Manager, Hevac

 Dampers — All dampers to shut off when fan not in use.
 A non-return damper to be provided on ducts of 150mm or less.
 Motorised dampers are required on larger duct sizes;

 Power Distribution — Residual current breaker and overloads need to allow for heavyduty floor cleaning equipment.
 Lightning protection to be considered.
 Electronic surge protection required on incoming mains supply at mains switchboard;

 Lighting — LED type fittings are to be considered for external, car park and security lighting.
 Payback of 10 years is required.
-According to CCTV Manchester, CCTV compatibility is required.
 On internal spaces, LEDs can only be used in corridor and toilet areas.
 Elsewhere, lighting power consumption levels of 2.5w/m2 per 100 lux shall be the maximum in all areas.
 Lighting detectors, plus operation instructions, also required.

 Also, corridor lighting zones need to consider daylight influences and have local PIR controls alongside local switches.
 The document looks for commissioning and a re-visit 12 months after handover to ensure levels maintained;

 Emergency Lighting — Installations are to comply with IS3217:Dec.2013.
 Economical solutions are to be considered with ceiling-mounted LED fittings rather than inverter driven packs.
 The DoES takes the view that a classroom is not a large assembly room.
 A single fitting will comply, allowing 0.5lux at floor level.
 Siting of lighting to consider routes and location of emergency equipment;